 You know it’s true: heritage pork makes every dish better.
 But where can one find recipes worthy of their rich, pure flavors?
-Look no further: Chef Kim Müller, Chef/Owner of Foodcraft in Santa Fe shared this fantastic recipe for pork tacos, made with – you guessed it – heritage pork shoulder.
+Look no further than this fantastic recipe for pork tacos, made with – you guessed it – heritage pork shoulder.

 1 Bone in Boston Butt from Heritage Foods USA